 Vegetable Breakfast Casserole Recipe

 This vegetable breakfast casserole recipe couldn’t be easier.
 It is filled with fresh vegetables, eggs, and potatoes for a complete breakfast baked in the oven.
-This healthy breakfast casserole is filling and perfect for breakfast, lunch, brunch, or dinner.
+This healthy casserole is filling and perfect for breakfast, lunch, brunch, or dinner.

 A square of breakfast casserole with with fruit on a plate